MatijaMosunic/GoogleCapstoneProject/README.md

 I transferred 12 months of .csv files from Motivate International.
 I created a database in MS SQL 2019 used MS SQL's Server Import and Export Wizard to import flat files into tables to store in the database.

 I joined 12 tables into one table with a UNION ALL statement.

-Next, I cleaned the data.
+Next, I cleaned the data deleting corrupt or dirty data:

+1) End datetimes which began before start datetimes, and start datetimes equal to end datetimes;

+2) Bike trips with no start station name, id and a starting latitude of less than four characters.
+Correct latitudes and longitudes are comprised of 2 numbers and at least four numbers following the decimal point;

+3)